VPN service: Improving privacy on public Wi-Fi

 Where public Wi-Fi networks do not provide isolated encryption for each connected device, VPN services can provide a certain level of protection.
 When in use, potential eavesdroppers on the network can only observe that a connection to the VPN server is made by a user's device.
 As of June 2025, however, approximately 98% of human-generated internet traffic was encrypted using TLS through the HTTPS protocol; when TLS is used, network eavesdropping can only point out the IP addresses or hostnames a user is connecting to.
 Interception of network requests by a bad actor in the form of a Man-in-the-middle attack will most likely result in a certificate warning in being displayed in the user's browser.

 SSL stripping, the practice of downgrading a connection to unencrypted HTTP, doesn't always result in a browser warning, although this has been partly mitigated by the implementation of HTTP Strict Transport Security.

 Improving privacy

 Activists and journalists working in restrictive or authoritarian regions can use VPNs to help maintain anonymity and protect sensitive communications.

 By geographical region

-As of 2025, four of the top six countries of VPN adoption rates from 2020 through the first half of 2025 were in the Middle East: UAE #1, Quatar #2, Oman #5 and Saudi Arabia #6 Aside from bypassing a block of content it is thought that bypassing of restriction of voice over internet protocol (VoIP) services,like WhatsApp, Skype, and FaceTime are motivating factors.
+As of 2025, four of the top six countries of VPN adoption rates from 2020 through the first half of 2025 were in the Middle East: UAE #1, Qatar #2, Oman #5 and Saudi Arabia #6 Aside from bypassing a block of content it is thought that bypassing of restriction of voice over internet protocol (VoIP) services, like WhatsApp, Skype, and FaceTime are motivating factors.